A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 The Lost Wilderness: Tales Of East Africa

 The Lost Wilderness: Tales Of East Africa by Mohamed Ismail with Alice Thor Pianfetti (2000) chronicles the life experiences of five native Africans who worked with him during his years as a game warden as well as his own experiences as a professional hunter.
-Read about the most deadly poachers ever seen in the history of East Africa; the best ivory trackers; the most elusive quarry, the East African greater kudu; and Ismail's dangerous hunts after buffalo and elephant.
+The book includes tales of deadly poachers, the best ivory trackers, the most elusive quarry, the East African greater kudu and Ismail's dangerous hunts after buffalo and elephant.

 John Kingsley-Heath